Key-Intercept/key-intercept/README.md

 ### Rules mode
 This enables users to add custom rules which use a system called "Regex".

+### The ladel bot

+> The name comes from the fact that its creator (me) is occasionally referred to as being "soup-brained"

+See the wiki for a full list of commands

 ## Bugs / Issues